anaskalt/fedra/README.rst

 General Description
 ===================

-**fedra** is a federated learning framework designed for federated learning across distributed nodes.
-It leverages local data processing to train machine learning models on edge devices, aggregating the model updates in a central server while preserving data privacy.
-This project facilitates collaborative learning without sharing raw data, making it suitable for privacy-sensitive applications.
+**Fedra** is an innovative federated learning framework that enables decentralized training across distributed nodes.
+It leverages peer-to-peer (P2P) communication to facilitate model training on edge devices, allowing nodes to directly exchange model updates and perform local aggregation.
+This decentralized approach enhances privacy and security, as no raw data is shared and no central server is required.
+Fedra is particularly suitable for scenarios where data privacy is paramount.

 Table of Contents
 =================